You are currently on Hearing Direct UK

 In this blog post, we guide you through the causes, symptoms, prevention, and management of age related hearing loss.

 Age related hearing loss, scientifically known as presbycusis, is a type of Sensorineural Hearing Loss that naturally occurs as we age.
 The condition is progressive and irreversible (at the moment).
-The condition is characterised by loss of hearing at higher frequencies as shown in the example audiogram here.
+The condition is characterised by high frequency hearing loss as shown in the example audiogram here.

 Approximately one in three people aged over 65 are affected by some form of hearing loss.
 According to the National Institute on Deafness & Other Communication Disorders (NIDCD), "nearly 25 percent of those aged 65 to 74, and 50 percent of those who are 75 and older have disabling hearing loss."